jetify-com/opensource/aisdk/ai/README.md

 - [x] Private Alpha: We are testing the SDK with a select group of developers.
 - [x] Public Alpha: Open to all developers, but breaking changes still expected.
 - [ ] Public Beta: Stable enough for most non-enterprise use cases.
-- [ ] v1 Release: Ready for production use at scale with guaranteed API stability.
+- [ ] General Availability (v1): Ready for production use at scale with guaranteed API stability.

 We are currently in **Public Alpha**.
-The SDK functionality is stable but it's API may have breaking changes.
+The SDK functionality is stable but the API may have breaking changes.
 While in alpha, minor version bumps indicate breaking changes (`0.1.0` -> `0.2.0` would indicate a breaking change).
 Watch "releases" of this repo to get notified of major updates.

 ## Installation